glin/reactable/README.md

   cell = NULL,              # Custom cell renderer.
 See cell renderers below aggregated = NULL,        # Custom aggregated cell renderer.
 See cell renderers below footer = NULL,            # Footer content or renderer.
-See footers below html = FALSE,             # Render cells as HTML?
+See footers below details = NULL,           # Additional content to display when expanding a row.
+See row details below html = FALSE,             # Render cells as HTML?
 HTML strings are escaped by default showNA = FALSE,           # Show NA values?
 If FALSE, NA values will be left as empty cells minWidth = NULL,          # Min width of the column in pixels